-Christophe Leprêtre is a life science engineer and scientific advisor to Keller and Heckman’s clients on a broad variety of national, regional, and international food regulatory matters, including issues involving regulations and standards, as well as food processing and technologies.
+Christophe Leprêtre is a life science engineer and scientific advisor to Keller and Heckman’s clients on a wide variety of national, regional, and international food regulatory matters, including issues involving regulations and standards, as well as food processing and technologies.

-Christophe’s principal areas of expertise draw from more than 20 years of experience in food-related matters, including food safety risk analyses (assessment, management, and communication) and application of regulations relating to food ingredients, food additives, flavorings, novel foods, contaminants, labeling, nutrition labeling, fortification, and nutrition- and health-related claims.
+Christophe has more than 20 years of experience in food-related matters, including food safety risk analyses (assessment, management, and communication) and application of regulations relating to food ingredients, food additives, flavorings, novel foods, contaminants, labeling, nutrition labeling, fortification, and nutrition- and health-related claims.
 During this period he has actively engaged with regulators around the world.

 Christophe further provides key support to Keller and Heckman attorneys and their clients regarding European and International regulatory bodies and processes in various areas, such as food supplements; industrial, agricultural, and environmental contaminants; and food processing aids.
 He has had articles published in World Food Regulation Review on Codex Alimentarius horizontal committees since 2017.